SybelBlue/slides/main-slides.md

 > every model class is secretly a db table
 <!-- .element: class="wide" -->

-> every table is made & editted by migrations
+> every table is made & edited by migrations
 <!-- .element: class="wide" -->

 *and, you guessed it,*